OAAX-standard/deepx-acceleration/conversion-toolchain/README.md

 ######  Command Breakdown
 - `-v ./artifacts:/app/artifacts`: Mounts the `artifacts/` directory from the host machine to `/app/artifacts` inside the Docker container
 - `-v ./dx_com:/app/dx_com`: Mounts the `dx_com/` directory from the host machine to `/app/dx_com` inside the Docker container
-- `onnx-to-dxnn:latest`: The Docker image to use
+- `oaax-deepx-toolchain:latest`: The Docker image to use
 - `/app/artifacts/YOLOV5-1.zip`: Path to the `YOLOV5-1.zip` file inside the Docker container
 - `/app/artifacts`: Output directory inside the Docker container